 NATO Five The NATO 3 were arrested on May 16, 2012 in the lead up to the anti-NATO protests in Chicago, Illinois.
 They were originally charged with 11 felony counts under the Illinois state version of the USA Patriot Act including material aid for terrorism, conspiracy to commit terrorism & possession of an incendiary device.
 What surfaced after their arrest were that two undercover cops, "Mo" and "Gloves" had been trying to entrap these three activists and others as part of Chicago's surveillance & targeting of the local activist community.
 The NATO 3 went to trial on January 21, 2014, were acquitted of all terrorism counts on February 7.
 They were found guilty of possession of an incendiary device with the intent to commit arson, possession of an incendiary device with the knowledge that another intended to commit arson and mob action.
 On April 25, 2014, Brian Church was sentenced to five years, Brent Betterly to six years, and Jared Chase to eight years.
 The remaining two defendants served their time in state prison and were released in 2013.
 In November 2014, Brian Church was released on parole.
-More information: freethenato3.wordpress.com Brent Betterly M44724 Sheridan Correctional Center 4017 East 2603 Road Sheridan, Illinois 60551 Birthday: April 19 Jared Chase M44710 Dixon Correctional Center 2600 North Brinton Avenue Dixon, Illinois 61021 Birthday: June 12
+In April 2015, Brent Betterly was released on parole.
+More information: freethenato3.wordpress.com Jared Chase M44710 Pontiac Correctional Center Post Office Box 99 Pontiac, Illinois 61764 Birthday: June 12

-2010 Toronto G20 Prisoners

-In March 2013, five American activists were arrested and extradited on charges from the 2010 G20 meeting in Toronto, Canada.
-Since then, Richard Morano and Joel Bitar have completed their sentences while Dane Rossman received probation.
-Kevin Chianella, a New Yorker, is still serving a 24 month sentence.
-More information: notorontog20extradition.wordpress.com

-Kevin Chianella

-Beaver Creek Medium Institution 2000 Beaver Creek Drive Post Office Box 5000 Gravenhurst, Ontario P1P 1Y2 Canada

-Birthday: April 22

-NO PHOTO AVAILABLE

-INDIGENOUS RESISTANCE

-Oso Blanco #07909-051 USP Lewisburg Post Office Box 1000 Lewisburg, Pennsylvania 17837 Address envelope to Byron Chubbuck.

-Birthday: February 26

-Indigenous rights activist serving 80 years for bank robbery, aggravated assault on the FBI, escape and firearms charges.
+INDIGENOUS RESISTANCE Oso Blanco #07909-051 USP Hazelton Post Office Box 2000 Bruceton Mills, West Virginia 26525 Address envelope to Byron Chubbuck.
+Birthday: February 26 Indigenous rights activist serving 80 years for bank robbery, aggravated assault on the FBI, escape and firearms charges.
 A confidential informant reported that Oso was robbing banks in order to acquire funds to support the Zapatista rebellion in Chiapas, Mexico throughout 1998-99.
 More information: freeosoblanco.blogspot.com